mbj/devtools/README.md

 ------------

 The installation looks stupid, but Gemfiles are not nestable.
 A Gemfile cannot include another Gemfile from a remote repository.
-Because auf this we use a updatable local copy of the shared parts.
+Because of this we use a updatable local copy of the shared parts.

 Add git source to your Gemfile like this: